7 Growth Mindset Activities for Positive Thinking

 Activity #1: Growth Mindset Affirmations

-Activity #2: Growth Mindset Visualizations
+Activity #2: Positive Thinking Visualizations

 Encourage your students to take risks and try new things.
 Help them understand that failure is a part of learning and growth.